LISTEN TO THIS ARTICLE

 Pre-training compute scales predictably.
 Double your parameters, quadruple your data, and you get measurable improvements that follow power laws.
 Loss drops.
 Benchmarks improve.
 CFOs can model ROI.
 This predictability drove the entire foundation model boom.

 Inference-time compute doesn't behave the same way.
 Halder and Pehlevan built an analytically tractable model of LLM-as-a-Judge systems and found that performance gains plateau rapidly unless you redesign the sampling strategy itself.
-Their model shows that standard best-of-N sampling hits diminishing returns after N=8 in most scenarios.
-Keep sampling past that threshold and you're burning cycles on near-identical outputs.
+Their model shows that when the reward signal is substantially misspecified relative to the true objective, best-of-N sampling hits a finite optimum beyond which additional samples actually increase generalization error.
+Even with well-aligned rewards, gains follow an inverse-quadratic decay of Theta(1/k^2), meaning each additional sample yields diminishing returns.

 The root cause: most foundation models weren't optimized for inference-time exploration.
 They were trained to maximize likelihood on static datasets, not to generate diverse, high-quality candidates under computational budgets.
 The result is models that confidently converge to local optima when you need them to explore the solution space.